Cyf0x/kitties/README.md

 ## Persistence structure and redux

 Persitence is performed using an sqlight database and the use of redux to create a global state and update the different components of the application while respecting the routing rules of react native.
-To make it short with each modification or addition of a new chat.
+To make it short with each modification or addition of a new cat.
 The local database is updated.
 It is retrieved and used to update the global redux state thanks to different actions.
 When starting the application, the database is read and the global state is defined by a redux action.
 I could have used the persistence of redux.
 But having never used redux before this week I chose this hybrid solution in order to guarantee a functional return of the application within the given time delay.